There is no better place to begin your career than in sales and trading, but getting in can be daunting…

 Those who go through the course generally fall into three buckets:

-✔ Undergraduate or graduate students looking to break into S&T via the summer analyst or full-time program (who haven’t started networking or applied yet)
+✔ Undergraduate or graduate students looking to break into sales and trading via the summer analyst or full-time program (who haven’t started networking or applied yet)

 ✔ Undergraduate or graduate students who have summer analyst or full-time interviews already lined up and want to get prepared right away

-✔ Those with internships already lined up, but who are looking for some practical introductory overview of desks and may want our opinion on where they are likely to fit best on the trading floor
+✔ Those with internships already lined up, but who are looking for some practical introductory overviews of desks and may want my opinion on where they are likely to fit best on the trading floor

-If you’re serious about breaking into S&T we’re confident that what we’ve created here is the best set of resources you’ll find anywhere.
+If you’re serious about breaking into sales and trading I'm confident that what I’ve created here is the best set of resources you’ll find anywhere.
 Period.

-…Plus, we really like talking to those who go through the course!
-Once you’re in the members area you’ll get access to our e-mail address and can always feel free to ask for our opinion or get our perspective on something.
+…Plus, I really like talking to those who go through the course!
+Once you’re in the members area you’ll get access to my e-mail address and can always feel free to ask for my opinion or get my perspective on something.

 With all that said, there are some people this course is not right for.

-✘ If you already are coming into a specific S&T desk full-time – for example, doing interest rate swap trading – then this course isn’t for you.
-We don’t dive that deeply into every desk as that would require literally thousands of pages to do and we obviously aren't experts on every desk within S&T.
+✘ If you already are coming into a specific sales and trading desk full-time – for example, doing interest rate swap trading – then this course isn’t for you.
+I don’t dive that deeply into every desk as that would require literally thousands of pages to do and I obviously am not an expert on every desk within sales and trading.

-✘ If you are looking for a pure quant role – or are entering into a summer or full-time program as a pure quant – then this course isn’t for you.
-We aren’t quants and can’t speak to exactly what’s important for those roles.
+✘ If you are looking for a pure quant role – or are entering into a summer analyst or full-time program as a pure quant – then this course isn’t for you.
+I'm not a quant and thus can’t speak to exactly what’s important for those roles.

 ✘ If you are looking for interview prep materials for a prop trading role – at a place like TwoSigma or Jane Street – then this course isn’t for you.
-The nature of a prop role is fundamentally distinct from traditional S&T roles in 2020.
+The nature of a prop role is fundamentally distinct from traditional sales and trading roles today in 2023.

-This course is catered towards those looking to break into the “traditional” S&T programs at investment banks like Goldman Sachs, Morgan Stanley, J.P.
+This course is catered towards those looking to break into the “traditional” sales and trading programs at investment banks like Goldman Sachs, Morgan Stanley, J.P.
 Morgan, Citi, Barclays, RBC, etc.

-Of course, there are technical areas within S&T like equity derivatives where having some knowledge of math, statistics, and computer science can absolutely be beneficial.
+Of course, there are technical areas within sales and trading like equity derivatives where having some knowledge of math, statistics, and computer science can absolutely be beneficial.

-…However, summer analysts come through the same S&T interview process as all others in S&T, so the interview process is identical (even if you’re a computer science major, you should not expect any computer science technical like you would for a tech interview!).
+…However, summer analysts come through the same sales and trading interview process as all others in S&T, so the interview process is identical (even if you’re a computer science major, you should not expect any computer science technical like you would for a tech interview!).